pypa/packaging.python.org/source/tutorials/packaging-projects.rst

       Downloading https://test-files.pythonhosted.org/packages/.../example-pkg-your-username-0.0.1-py3-none-any.whl
     Installing collected packages: example-pkg-your-username
     Successfully installed example-pkg-your-username-0.0.1

+.. note:: This example uses ``--index-url`` flag to specify TestPyPI instead of live PyPI.
+Additionally, it specifies ``--no-deps``.
+Since TestPyPI doesn't have the same packages as the live PyPI, it's possible that attempting to install dependencies may fail or install something unexpected.
+While our example package doesn't have any dependencies, it's a good practice to avoid installing dependencies when using TestPyPI.

 You can test that it was installed correctly by importing the module and referencing the ``name`` property you put in :file:`__init__.py` earlier.